Transcendence of Thought, Impersonality of Consciousness

 Keywords:

-Idealismo, Trascendenza, Immanenza, Averroismo, Thomas Hill Green, Andrew Seth Pringle-Pattison, Hegel
+Idealism, transcendence, immanence, Averroism, Thomas Hill Green, Andrew Seth Pringle-Pattison, Georg Wilhelm Friedrich Hegel

 Abstract

-Starting from an indication by Deleuze, according to whom even transcendental philosophy fails to arrive at an adequate concept of immanence, the essay sets out to test this assumption by studying the way in which, in the history of idealism, thought has been understood as 'transcendent' with respect to individual thinking selves.
-This feature emerges particularly clearly in the parable from Hegel to the father of British Idealism Thomas Hill Green, whose theory of eternal consciousness was criticised by another idealist philosopher, Andrew Seth Pringle-Pattison, as a modern form of averroism.
+Starting from an indication by Deleuze, according to which even transcendental philosophy would not arrive to an adequate concept of immanence, the paper tests this assumption by studying the way in which, in the history of idealism, thought was understood as “transcendent” with respect to individual thinking selves.
+This feature emerges with particular clarity in the path that goes from Hegel to the founder of British Idealism Thomas Hill Green – whose theory of eternal consciousness was criticized by another idealist philosopher, Andrew Seth Pringle-Pattison, as a modern form of Averroism.

 Published